Lesson 6: Processing

 - Absolutely no talking during the challenge

-- The goals is to put the cards in order as quickly as possible
+- The goal is to put the cards in order as quickly as possible

 - When you are done, a team member should say "Done!" and the teacher will give the team a time

-Circulate: While students are sorting their decks walk around and observe the different strategies they are using in order to help facilitate the subsequent discussion.
-Most groups will need at least a couple of minutes.
+Circulate: While students are sorting their cards, walk around and observe the different strategies they are using.
 As groups finish, give them their times but allow all groups to finish.

 You can have groups check their own decks after the fact to make sure they are sorted, or facilitate an exchange between groups to have them check each other.